 This can make the Kruleboyz really good at ganging up on strong opponents or large concentrations of enemy fighters – you only have to have one more Warrior fighter than your opponent has fighters to make the whole combo go off, and all your Leaders, Gutrippas and Boltboyz are Warriors.

-The Swampcalla Shaman has the same defensive statistics as the Murknob, but it has two weapon profiles: A short-range ranged attack with the highest critical damage in the warband (with a value of 6), and a 2-inch range melee attack with low normal damage but otherwise decent statistics.
+The Swampcalla Shaman has the same defensive statistics as the Murknob, but it has two weapon profiles: a 3″-7″ ranged attack with the highest critical damage in the warband (3/6), and a 2″ range melee attack with low normal damage but otherwise decent statistics.

-Having range on attacks is generally very good, but it doesn’t synergize all that well with the Shaman’s unique ability, which works best if he’s in the middle of the fighting: Summon Boggy Mist is a Triple Leader ability that decreases the Attacks characteristic of all enemy fighters within an aura around the Shaman.
-This works for an entire battle round, so if you’re in a fight with a bunch of enemy fighters (which you probably are, given the abilities and fighter types available to you), this can really help tip the scales in your favor.
+Having range on attacks is generally very good, but it doesn’t synergize all that well with the Shaman’s unique ability, which works best if he’s in the middle of the fighting: Summon Boggy Mist for a Triple decreases the Attacks characteristic of all enemy fighters within an aura around the Shaman.
+This works for an entire battle round, so if you’re in a fight with a bunch of enemy fighters (which you probably are, given the abilities and fighter types available to you), this can really help tip the scales in your favour.

-Generally, taking the Swampcall Shaman as your Leader and the Murknob as your Hero (or vice versa) gives you a nice toolbox of abilities for fightin in big, multi-fighter melees.
+Generally, taking the Swampcall Shaman as your Leader and the Murknob as your Hero (or vice versa) gives you a nice toolbox of abilities for fighting in big, multi-fighter melees.

 The Gutrippas are one of two categories of melee infantry fighter types for the Kruleboyz warband, and they come in two variants: Gutrippa with Wicked Stikka and Gutrippa with Wicked Hakka.
 Both variants have a Leader version as well: Gutrippa Boss with Wicked Stikka and, for the Hakka version, Gutrippa Boss with Mace and Sword.